sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudocountercontroller.rst

 of the formats:

 - one-element sequence with the length of the spectrum
-- two-element sequence with the horizonatal and vertical dimensions of the image
+- two-element sequence with the horizontal and vertical dimensions of the image

 using the :meth:`~sardana.pool.controller.Controller.GetAxisPar` method.